Itikial

-Itikial (also Itikyala) is a small town in Karimnagar district, Telangana, India.
-The town is about 65 km from the district headquarters at jagityal, at an average elevation of 264 m above sea level.
+Itikial (also Itikyala) is a village in Raikal mandal, Jagtial district, Telangana, India.
+The village is about 65 km from the district headquarters at Jagityal, at an average elevation of 264 m above sea level.

 As of the 2001 Indian census, Itikyall had a population of 12,400.
 Males constitute 48% of the population and females 52%.
 Itikial has an average literacy rate of 63%, higher than the national average of 59.5%.
 Male literacy is 75%, and female literacy is 51%.